THUHoloLab/Fused-Fourier-Ptycho/README.md

 ```

 ## Questions?
-If you find any questions during the implementation please feel-free to open an issue.
+If you find any questions during the implementation, please feel free to open an issue.
 Thank you very much :blush:!